delphix/virtualization-sdk/docs/Best_Practices/Sensitive_Data.md

 This constructs a Python string containing exactly the desired command from above.
 However, this is not recommended.

 The problem here is that there is a cleartext password in the Python string.
-But, this Python string is not treated as sensitive by the Delphix Engine.
-For example, suppose the Delphix Engine cannot make a connection to the target environment.
+But, this Python string is not treated as sensitive by the Virtualization Platform.
+For example, suppose the Virtualization Platform cannot make a connection to the target environment.
 In which case, it will raise an error containing the Python string, so that people will know what command failed.
 But, in our example, that would result in the password being part of the cleartext error message.

 ## Using Environment Variables